jeguberman/ultragram/README.md

 * DONE make a note in design docs that edit image will edit the author's initial comment, not the image itself.
 DONE

-* login and sign up do NOT have their own front end routes
+* DONE login and sign up do NOT have their own front end routes

 Feedback from Circle ta